Lord-of-Waffles/InfoSec24/Week3HackToLearnHacking.md

 ## By Benjamin Worton

 ## x)

+### Presentation summary

+I watched the presentation titled "Smoke and Mirrors: How to Hide in MS Azure" By Aled Mehta & Christian Philipov (link: https://www.youtube.com/watch?v=uvoV75Q7cqU&list=PLLvAhAn5sGfiB9AlEt2KD7H9Dnr6kbd64&index=8&ab_channel=Disobey)

+The point of the presentation was to highlight how more value clouds now hold to attackers due to the increase in critical data stored in them.
+As an example, in November 2022 Microsoft identified 0 instances potential exfiltrations of data (meaning data being extracted by non-authorised users), whereas in June 2023, they identified ~475,000.
+In between April and May 2023 there were ~40 billion brute force attempts at cracking passwords, which was roughly 4000 attacks per second.
 ## a)
 Here we go!
 I'm doing these levels in the virtual Debian machine installed last week.
 <img width="1443" alt="image" src="https://github.com/user-attachments/assets/0fd67041-2771-4110-8f30-433463c767f4">